halonsecurity/hsl-examples/rewrite/srs/README.md

 - secret `string` - A secret.
 The default is an empty secret.
 - hashlen `number` - Number of charaters to include from the secret hash.
 The default is 4.
 - maxage `number` - Number of days the SRS address should be valid.
+The default is 21 days.